 IDC only hosts public datasets.
 It does not support access limitations, such as data embargoes or sequestration.

 Submitters of data to IDC must ensure that the data have been de-identified with respect to protected health information (PHI).
-Currently, IDC accepts data de-identified by The Cancer Imaging Archive (TCIA).
-Datasets de-identified by other data coordinating centers (DCC) may be considered but in such cases further information will be required.
+Currently, IDC accepts data de-identified by The Cancer Imaging Archive (TCIA) .
+Datasets de-identified by other data coordinating centers (DCC) may be considered but in such cases further information will be required (see Google Doc form that will be used to collect information about how de-identification is done).

 If you are interested in making your data available within IDC, please contact us by sending email to firstname.lastname@example.org.